UT-ADL/autoware_mini/README.md

 # Autoware Mini

 Autoware Mini is minimalistic Python-based autonomy software.
 It is built on Python and ROS 1 to make it easy to get started and tinkering.
 It uses Autoware messages to define the interfaces between the modules, aiming to be compatible with Autoware nodes.
-Autoware Mini currently works on ROS Melodic (Ubuntu 18.04), but we aim to make it compatible also with ROS Noetic (Ubuntu 20.04 and Conda Robostack).
+Autoware Mini currently works on ROS Noetic (Ubuntu 20.04 and through [Conda RoboStack](https://robostack.github.io/) also on Ubuntu 18.04).

 ## Goal